North Korea tests ballistic missile; U.S. to avoid escalation

 "Our assessment is that it is part of a show of force in response to the new U.S. administration's hardline position against the North," the office said in a statement.

-A South Korean military source said the missile reached an altitude of about 550 km and was probably a medium-range Rodong, which the North has successfully test-fired numerous times in recent years, or a previously unknown new type, given the unusually high trajectory.
+A South Korean military source said the missile reached an altitude of about 550 km.
+While Seoul initially said the missile was probably a medium-range Rodong, it later said the launch was likely of a Musudan, which is designed to fly up to 3,000-4,000 km.

-The North tried to launch an intermediate-range Musudan missile eight times last year but most attempts failed.
-One launch that sent a missile 400 km (250 miles), more than half the distance to Japan, was considered a success by officials and experts in the South and the United States.
+The North attempted eight Musudan launches last year.
+Only one of those launches - of a missile that flew 400 km (250 miles) in June - was considered a success by officials and experts in South Korea and the United States.

 Kim said in his New Year speech that the country was close to test-launching an ICBM and state media have said such a launch could come at any time.

-The comments prompted a vow of an "overwhelming" response from U.S. Defense Secretary James Mattis when he traveled to South Korea earlier this month.
+The comments prompted a vow of an "overwhelming" response from U.S. Defence Secretary James Mattis when he traveled to South Korea earlier this month.

 Once fully developed, a North Korean ICBM could threaten the continental United States, which is about 9,000 km (5,500 miles) from North Korea.
 ICBMs have a minimum range of about 5,500 km (3,400 miles), but some are designed to travel 10,000 km (6,200 miles) or more.